Yanun: Incidents

 EAPPI reported that Rashed Murrar, head of the village, fears that the intention of the attack was to cause the Palestinian villages to give up their wheat fields.
 The village, which is home to just 65 people, is surrounded by Israeli outposts, which are considered illegal both under international law and Israeli law.

 The villagers reportedly managed to deter settlers who undertook an attack on the village during the olive harvest in October 2015.

+In December 2025, the last 5 ? [sic] in the upper part of the village were forced to leave following a series of attacks and harassment from settlers.
+The settlers' actions included blocking access to herding areas, destruction of sown fields by plowing, taking over abandoned houses and harassment of students and teachers.

 Critical judgements

 The civilian population of Yanun, along with that of Bil'in, Jinba and several other places, in the judgement of scholar and Ta'ayush peace activist David Shulman, has been subject to practices that are "singularly cruel".

 Amira Hass, writing for Haaretz, argues that the systematic attacks on Palestinian villagers like those at Yanun, who are Semites, constitute a form of antisemitism, with the difference that such assaults in the West Bank are rarely if ever reported.
 The recent history of the village has been cited for the theory that after the Oslo Accords, Israel is applying a policy of slow transfer of Palestinians from villages near Israeli settlements on the West Bank.
 The Spanish scholar, Ferran Izquierdo Brichs, cites what has happened there as an example of ethnic cleansing.